Linkedin

 More information on the initiative here.

-This agreement was signed by more than 50 companies, with operations in five continents, representing approximately 40% of the world's hydrocarbon production.
-Ecopetrol is one of the 30 state-owned hydrocarbon companies to join this agreement.
+This agreement was signed by more than 50 companies, with operations in five continents, representing approximately 40% of the world's oil and gas production.
+Ecopetrol is one of the state-owned hydrocarbon companies to voluntarily join this agreement since its creation.

-The OGDC is a sectoral document on the impact that companies have on the decarbonization of the economy and establishes how to commit to clear goals and lines of action that keep the increase in the earth's average temperature below 2°C and seek to limit it to 1.5°C. It thus becomes the reference framework for unifying industry commitments to decarbonization and motivates more oil and gas companies to join these efforts.
+The OGDC is a sectoral document on the impact that companies have on the decarbonization of the economy and establishes how to commit to clear goals and action lines to keep the increase in the average temperature of the earth below 2°C and seek to limit it to 1.5°C. It thus becomes the framework for unifying industry commitments to decarbonization and motivates more oil and gas companies to join these efforts.

 More information here.